greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

     The external table becomes the leaf child partition with the table name `sales_1_prt_yr_1` and the old leaf child partition becomes the table `sales_2010_ext`.

-    > **Caution** In order to ensure queries against the partitioned table return the correct results, the external table data must be valid against the `CHECK` constraints on the leaf child partition.
-In this case, the data was taken from the child leaf partition table on which the `CHECK` constraints were defined.
+    > **Caution** In order to ensure queries against the partitioned table return the correct results, the external table data must be valid against the constraints on the leaf child partition.

 6. Drop the table that was rolled out of the partitioned table.